AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-may-17.md

 Copying and moving modules preserve the module values and any lines connecting the modules.

-For more information on editing scenarios, see [Create a scenario in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/create-a-scenario.md).

 ## Modules now preserve unsaved information